salkin-mada/Convenience/README.md

 z.list // get some info of what went down

 //minimum
-z.p(\lay); // play at the beginning of first file in first folder z.s(\lay); // stop
+z.p(\lay, '/myScene/spatProxy.1'); // play at the beginning of first file in first folder at the allocated outputs given from spatProxy (allocator) z.s(\lay); // stop

 // play
 z.p(
     \lay,
-    tempo: 8.0,
+    '/myScene/spatProxy.1',
     folder: \sounds,
     index: Prand([1,2,3], inf),
     pos: Pwhite(0.2,0.7),